 A Suffolk University/7 NEWS poll in September found 64 percent of 600 likely Massachusetts voters support legalization.

 The initiative stems from a ballot petition filed by Boston-based Dignity 2012 and a terminally ill Stoughton man’s 2009 attempt to get a similar bill passed in the state legislature.
-Lawmakers didn’t take action, and Al Lipkind died of stomach
+Lawmakers didn’t take action, and Al Lipkind died of stomach cancer that year.

 Thirty-four states prohibit assisted suicide outright, while Massachusetts and six others ban it through common law.
 Mon tana’s Supreme Court ruled state law doesn’t prohibit doctors from helping patients die.